lucius-barde/bardic-cms/README.md

 6. setup your own configuration in config.php.
 Change the default admin login and password to your own.
 If using Docker activate the 3 possible URLs for MySQL.
 7. if you need to use the uploading tool available in the admin, create an 'uploads' folder in /public and allow write permissions to your webserver.
 8. Done !
 You've just set up your Bardic CMS site.
 The API should return this: `['status'=>'default_home_page','statusText'=>'It works !']`.
 9. Optionally activate the frontend and create a home page.
-Check the rendering mode in PageController, and activate the JSON or frontend rendering depending on your needs.
+C^heck the rendering mode in PageController, and activate the JSON or frontend rendering depending on your needs.
 There are two places to check: at the bottom of the subpage route, and at the bottom of the homepage route.
 Then log into the website at /admin URL, and create a new page with the same URL as the $site['params']['homelink'] value in your config file, by default this URL is "home".

 ## Single-table